-Barbara Wilson, Vice-Chair and Secretary – Barbara served as Chair of FOMH from 2004-2012.
+Barbara Wilson, Director – Barbara served as Chair of FOMH from 2004-2012.
 For the past ten years she has been part of Oregon Conservation Network lobbying in Salem in favor of environmental and conservation legislation.
 She has been Vice-Chair of Cooper Spur Wild and Free Coalition since its founding in 2002, and has served on the Conservation Committee of the Mazamas.

 Chris Winter, Director – Chris practices environmental and public land management law in Oregon, Washington and Alaska; and is admitted to practice in the Federal Courts and the Ninth Circuit Court of Appeals.
 He also recently served as an Adjunct Professor at Lewis and Clark Law School.
 When Chris isn’t working he spends time in the mountains with family and friends.

 John Wood, Director – In his first professional incarnation John worked for IBM Corp, but now he is an occupational therapist.
 He is a member of more than a dozen local, national, and international environmental organizations dedicated to preserving the substrate of factors required for human, animal, plant, and fungal life.
 He believes that if some of us do not protect what makes life possible, we will lose it.